ezylean/vue-makina/README.md

 ### On mutation

 Vue being based on mutation,
-you will pretty quickly run into mutating your app atate directly from your components, which destroy the entire point of having a state machine.
+you will pretty quickly run into mutating your app state directly from your components, which destroy the entire point of having a state machine.

 So, to avoid that kind of issues please consider using the selector option to create a copy of your state for your components.